Frequently Asked Questions

 Phase 2 – Detailed Assessment – Collect financial information from client: property portfolio and personal income and expenses, confidentiality agreement, basic financial picture, detailed financial audit sheet and portfolio actual sheets.
 Subject to additional contracts you can take out, Management Consultants For You can organize:

 - A full appraisal of your portfolio

 - OR a consolidation of your portfolio

 I am reluctant to give you all my personal information.

 It is very important that all true and clear information be given on the on-set in order for us to provide the solution.
-Failure to disclose all the facts after signing an NDA (confidentiality agreement) will jeopardise your position and not be conducive to this programme working.
+Failure to disclose all the facts after signing an NDA (confidentiality agreement) will jeopardize your position and not be conducive to this programme working.

-Phase 3 – Formalising our Relationship – Head Office agrees contract for services and fees to include the handover of important documents for Rescue My Properties (Letter of Authority, Power of Attorney, Rescue My Properties contract, letters of transfer agent, tenancy information, bank accounts).
-After your initial consultation with the RAC your formalisation of the relationship will be between Head Office and yourselves by way of agreement and contract.
+Phase 3 – Formalizing our Relationship – Head Office agrees contract for services and fees to include the handover of important documents for Rescue My Properties (Letter of Authority, Power of Attorney, Rescue My Properties contract, letters of transfer agent, tenancy information, bank accounts).
+After your initial consultation with the RAC your formalization of the relationship will be between Head Office and yourselves by way of agreement and contract.